-After a year of stress and adjustments, here comes one another.
+After a year of stress and adjustments, here comes another.
 As social distancing and mask-wearing regulations loosen, many are anticipating summer months full of social experiences.
 However, with invitations to gatherings, indoor dining and recreational activities looming, you may have been feeling more socially anxious than ever.
 You are not alone.

 At the height of shelter-in-place, the boundary of “sorry, I can’t come-it’s a pandemic” became a tool of convenience in order to avoid all things social.
-Elsa Majimbo, the 19-year-old Kenyan comedian released a series of Instagram videos expressing the very relatable solace that resonated with the socially anxious internet community.
+Elsa Majimbo, the 19-year-old Kenyan comedian, released a series of Instagram videos expressing the very relatable feeling that resonated with the socially anxious internet community.

 Anxiety knows no boundaries